Child Welfare Reform: Improve Community-Based Care

 CBCs receive hundreds of millions of state dollars to keep the children in their care safe.
 Most advocates agree that statewide dollars devoted to child welfare aren’t enough to cover all gaps in services.

 While many CBCs have reasonable salaries for executives, others do not.
 Confidence in the stewardship of these public dollars is compromised when governing boards dole out paychecks to their top bosses that are larger than some state university presidents, or heads of public school districts and area hospitals.
-This needs to be fixed.
-The overall impact of overcompensation breeds negative views of the administrative costs of the entire system.
+Changes to Florida law in 2021 provides some transparency by requiring DCF to publish any compensation exceeding 150% of the DCF Secretary’s salary, and requiring the Department to conduct a multi-year review of revenues, expenditures, and financial position of CBC lead agencies.

 Black Foster Children are More Likely to be in Facility Based Placements and Less Likely to See the Doctor